imvu/bluesteel/README.md

 - **Unknown output**

     If the command output is something different than the previous two types (text and vertical_bars), BlueSteel will mark the output as an unknown type and will show the output as it is in the result page.

+## Contributing ##

+### Commit convention ###

+- Make commits as atomic and small as possible.
+- Write tests for all the code you write.
+- Make a pull request and submit it.

+### How BlueSteel source code is organized ###

+All the BlueSteel code lives inside the `app/` folder and it is divided into 2 parts:

+- Presenter
+- Logic

+The **Presenter** folder contains all the code that builds the HTML front web page, contains the JSON public API, deals with URLs, and utilizes all the apps located in the `logic/` folder to handle the data properly.
+All the code that interacts with the user/customer should live in this folder.

+The **Logic** folder contains all the internal apps, each of these apps is in charge of handle BlueSteel's internal data.
+Neither public API calls, URLs, nor Views are allowed at this level.
+The majority of the apps try to follow the pattern of Controller - Model, where the Controller holds almost all the logic to interact with the models.

+### Contact ###
+- For any related questions, please contact `llorens.marti@gmail.com`